nanpy/nanpy/README.md

 Nanpy
 =====

-Program your Arduino prototypes using Python.
+Program your Arduino prototypes using Python, also using a Raspberry!!

 Description
 -----------